EDUCBA Logo

 AutoCorrect example 2-1

-For testing, let’s uncheck with the 1st option, which is the Internet and Network path with hyperlinks as shown below, and click OK to see if hyperlinks for the internet path works or not.
+For testing, let’s uncheck with the 1st option, the Internet and Network path with hyperlinks as shown below, and click OK to see if hyperlinks for the Internet path work.

 AutoCorrect example 2-2